-Exhibitors include Precision Wine Co, a producer of red and white wine grown in the Napa Valley; Rising Tide Global, a company trading in high-end American wines; and at Be Spirits, the prestigious Distilled Spirits Council of the United States, whose members include Bacardi and Jägermeister.
+Exhibitors include Precision Wine Co. a producer of red and white wine grown in the Napa Valley; Rising Tide Global, a company trading in high-end American wines; and at Be Spirits, Tennessee Distilling and Precision Wine which markets rum, bourbon and gin.